 During the Ottoman rule the population of Damascus grew and new neighbourhoods were built outside the western and northern walls; the old town became more and more the site of an enormous market which expanded beyond the walls; today one has to pay attention in order to notice that he is crossing an old gate rather than a vault of one of the many souks which occupy all the western half of the old town.

 Bimaristan Nur ad-Din: (left) portal; (right) main courtyard

 Bimaristan is a word of Persian origin which means the site of the sick; in the ancient world there were sanctuaries

-such as that of Kos where patients were cured, but apart from these locations the sick were isolated from the rest of the society.
+such as those of Kos and Pergamum where patients were cured, but apart from these locations the sick were isolated from the rest of the society.

 Contrary to the common belief of Islam as a religion promoting fatalism, Prophet Muhammad taught that "For every disease, Allah has given a cure"; this and other similar statements he made encouraged medical research and forced Muslim rulers to provide their subjects with facilities where their illnesses were treated; the Muslim world had advanced medical knowledge and hospitals were built in the very centre of towns.

 Soon after having entered Damascus, Nur ad-Din gave order to build a hospital, not far from the Great Mosque; today the building houses a small museum of the History of Medicine; its great portal shows the influence of Persian architecture.

 Minarets at the Umayyad Mosque: (left) Minaret of the Bride with added Ottoman structures (balcony and very elaborate small tower); (centre/right) Minaret of Jesus (according to tradition Jesus will return to Earth via this minaret on Judgement Day - the lower section is part of the ancient temple whereas the lancet-like upper part is an Ottoman addition)